eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 sidebar_position: 2
 ---

-If you are interested more in buying services, please get in contact with a operating company.
+If you are interested more in buying services, please get in contact with an operating company.

 :::info